 lf you get a tattoo, the general wisdom is that you'll regret it later.
 Especially if you're the kind of weirdo who wants to decorate themselves with some political message.
 People tend to get more conservative as they age; the red fist that shines from an angry teenager's bicep doesn't look as good when it's sinking into the rubbery rhytides of a numbed and defeated 50-year-old loan manager.
 Don't do anything permanent, for the sake of the callous old cynic you'll inevitably become.

 Usually, shocking tattoos are only reported on in the kind of outlets that find it necessary to arrange any information into numbered lists.
 The exception is the tattoo that has something to do with electoral politics: get one of those, post it on Facebook, and within an hour the journos will be stampeding to your house.
-Case in point: this week an 18-year-old from York called Kieran Horsfield got Jeremy Corbyn's face inked on his back while travelling in Australia, and now seemingly half the country is gawping at it.
+Case in point: This week an 18-year-old from York named Kieran Horsfield got Jeremy Corbyn's face inked on his back while traveling in Australia, and now seemingly half the country is gawping at it.

 Actually, the embarrassing tattoo of a political failure is the only one that deserves any respect.
-America has plenty of these: in 2008 non-negligible numbers of Ron Paul cultists had his 'R[LOVE]UTION' logo (neatly combining two concepts entirely antithetical to libertarian politics) impressed into their skin; meanwhile, a US Marine in Afghanistan had the likeness of Sarah Palin scored onto one of his arse-cheeks.
-In 2012, one Mitt Romney supporter celebrated history's most flagrantly doomed election bid – admittedly, after being paid $15,000 – by getting the campaign logo on his face.
+America has plenty of these.
+In 2008, non-negligible numbers of Ron Paul cultists had his 'R[LOVE]UTION' logo (neatly combining two concepts entirely antithetical to libertarian politics) impressed into their skin.
+Meanwhile, a US Marine in Afghanistan had the likeness of Sarah Palin scored onto one of his ass-cheeks.
+In 2012, one Mitt Romney supporter celebrated history's most flagrantly doomed election bid—admittedly, after being paid $15,000—by getting the campaign logo on his face.
 (This year, he made headlines again by saying that this time he would not be supporting any Romney campaign.)
-For most people, those defeats happened once; for a few, it happens again every time they look in the mirror.
+For most people, those defeats happened once.
+For a few, it happens every time they look in the mirror.

 If you're going to get a political tattoo, make it a stupid one.
 Who'd want a winner?
-Back in 2008, along with the Paul and Palin designs, plenty of people had Obama tats – his O symbol, or the famous HOPE poster.
+Back in 2008, along with the Paul and Palin designs, plenty of people had Obama tats—his O symbol, or the famous HOPE poster.
 According to the general wisdom, they made the better choice; their guy won, and so they won't look so stupid in old age.
 But because he won, that moment doesn't have the same meaning as it once did.
-It doesn't stand for positive transformative change any more; it means a massive expansion of the drone killing programme, rocketing income inequality, death by cop and ISIS closing on Damascus.
-Nothing kills hope more thoroughly than its realisation.
+It doesn't stand for positive transformative change any more.
+It means a massive expansion of the drone killing program, rocketing income inequality, death by cop, and ISIS closing on Damascus.
+Nothing kills hope more thoroughly than its realization.
 So if that teenager from York wants to avoid regretting his choice of tattoo, he should pray that Corbyn loses the next election.

-VICE's resident amateur tattoo artist, Bob Foster, is still offering free tatts of stuff like John Prescott as a Boxer, or "Illuminati Ed Miliband" to anyone stupid/cool enough to want one – read more about that here.
+VICE's resident amateur tattoo artist, Bob Foster, is still offering free tats of stuff like John Prescott as a Boxer, or "Illuminati Ed Miliband" to anyone stupid/cool enough to want one.